mhavey/marklogic/uml2es/examples/movies/README.md

 1. Setup new DB.
 Will use basic DB config with no indexes.
 Will bring in XMI2ES transform to our modules.

-... gradle -PenvironmentName=local -i clearGenerated useInitialDBConfig includeXMI2ESTransform mlDeploy
+...gradle -PenvironmentName=local -i clearGenerated useInitialDBConfig includeXMI2ESTransform mlDeploy

-...
-Confirm:
+...Confirm:
 - Content DB has no element range indexes
 - Modules DB has /xmi2es/loadXMITransformation.xqy
 - No documents having URI containing GENERATED in modules, content, or schemas DB.

 2. Move our UML model into ML as an ES model.
 Then generate ES artifacts

-... gradle -PenvironmentName=local -i ingestModel mlgen
+...gradle -PenvironmentName=local -i ingestModel mlgen

-...
-Confirm:
+...Confirm:

-...
-Content DB has the following documents
+...Content DB has the following documents
 - /marklogic.com/entity-services/models/IMDBMoviePhysical.xml
 - /xmi2es/es/IMDBMoviePhysical.xml
 - /xmi2es/findings/IMDBMoviePhysical.xml
 - /xmi2es/xmi/IMDBMoviePhysical.xml

-...
-In gradle project we now have these files:
+...In gradle project we now have these files:
 - src/main/ml-config/databases/content-database-GENERATED.json
 (Generated DB config with indexes specified in model.
 We will use this.)
 - src/main/ml-modules/ext/entity-services/MovieModelPhysical-0.0.1-GENERATED.xqy